Fujifilm X100V vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the X100V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100V and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the X100V followed on from the Fujifilm X100F.
+The X100V is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X100V better than the Panasonic GH5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.